MinThuraZaw/Unit-Testing-in-Python/README.md

-# Unit-Testing-in-Python-with-Pytest
+# About
-Simple unit testing using pytest.
+* Simple unit testing using pytest.